 All around the globe, surgeons refer patients to physiotherapists, but rarely ever go to a physiotherapy department to oversee patient care as given by physiotherapists.
 In short, the surgeon may only see you or your child on a quarterly basis.
 Often, there is a lack of interaction between a physiotherapist and surgeons.
 As such, the needed biomechanical analysis is forgone, and treatments provided are often similar, if not the same as it would be for any given spine patients.

-Our Research-Based Clinical Scoliosis Therapy is Better
+CSC’s Evidence-Based Clinical Scoliosis Therapy is Better

 What Are The Best Scoliosis Care and Management Methods?